KC7-Foundation/kc7_data/envolvelabs_cyberwarcon/envolvelabs.xyz.md

 <u>**Lifts - Example 1: Let’s find all the employees at EnvolveLabs**</u>

 To look at all the employees in the EnvolveLabs data, we can use a lift operation.
 We need to start by typing the Form for the employee object.
 Here, we are capturing information about employees using the form `ps:contact`.
+We would need to run a more specific query (such as `ps:contact:type=employee`) if this data set also included contact information for other individuals.

 Let’s type that into the Query Bar and press Enter.
 We’ll find there are 1,513 results.
 Each result is a node that represents a unique employee at the company, with more detail about each employee - such as name, email address, and title - captured as a node property.

 > Question 1: How many employees are in the company?

-Note that we can use this query to lift only `ps:contact` nodes for EnvolveLabs employees since those are currently the only `ps:contact` nodes in this data set.
-We would need to run a more specific query (such as `ps:contact:type=employee`)  if this data set also included contact information for other individuals.

 <br>